 Select a database and the tables and views you want to share with BlueConic.
 Click Done.

-Enter the Secure Share Identifier of the BlueConic snowflake account, as shown in the BlueConic UI in step 1.
+7. Enter the Secure Share Identifier and add the BlueConic Snowflake account, as shown in the BlueConic UI in step 1.
 Then click Create Share.

 Note: If you make any changes to the configuration, the button will reactivate.